 There are several brands of porcelain veneers available to cosmetic dentists that are strong enough to be ultra-thin.

 Conventional porcelain veneers are made to be 0.5 mm thick, minimum.
 This is about the thickness of a fingernail, and I believe it is an adequate thinness for most situations.
 But there is a place for a thinner porcelain.
-If it is thin enough, it may be possible to do a smile makeover with very little or no tooth reduction.
+At the usual thinness of ultra-thin porcelains, 0.3 mm, it would be possible to do a smile makeover with very little or no tooth reduction.

 I’m Not As Critical of DURAthin Veneers

-I don’t feel as inclined to be as critical of DURAthin porcelain.
-It is similar to Lumineer porcelain, in that it can also be made ultra-thin.
-However, it is felt by many expert cosmetic dentists to be a more esthetic material.
-And I have seen photographs of truly beautiful DURAthin work.
-I have not ever seen a smile with Lumineers that I would call truly beautiful.
+I don’t feel as inclined to be as critical of other brands of ultra-thin veneers, including DURAthin.
+They are similar to Lumineer porcelain, in that they can also be made ultra-thin.
+But these other porcelains look to me to be more esthetic material.
+And I have seen photographs of truly beautiful ultra-thin veneers, made with DURAthin or other brands.
+However, I have never seen a smile with Lumineers that I would call truly beautiful.

-On the other hand, the dentists that I have seen who use DURAthin veneers are a much higher caliber.
+On the other hand, the dentists that I have seen who use DURAthin veneers or other competing brands of porcelain are a much higher caliber.
 They include a number of the dentists we recommend on this website, and I have yet to see a photograph of a DURAthin case that I think looks mediocre.
 I’m sure such cases exist, but the several I have seen all look very nice.
 I have posted a couple below.

 Click here to ask Dr. Hall a question.